countvajhula/repeat-ring/README.rst

 Now, ``C-c .`` inserts "hello" into the buffer, no matter what the keys in "hello" may happen to mean in your particular keybinding (e.g. Evil) configuration.

 This is useful in cases where we are interested in storing the *effect* of our keyboard activity and not the keyboard activity itself, and where these aren't the same.
-For instance, in modern completion UIs, selecting a candidate from a completion menu may entail the key sequence "he\<enter\>", if you happen to select "hello" from the completion menu by hitting Enter.
+For instance, when using modern completion UIs, if you enter a few characters and then select "hello" from the completion menu by hitting Enter, that may entail the key sequence "he\<enter\>" on your part.
 Now, replaying this as a *key sequence* would not insert "hello" into the buffer but "he\\n"!

-Mantras are able to express such meaningful activities independently of any keybindings, and can even express arbitrary actions in the form of lambdas, making them a very general way to emulate activity within Emacs.
+Mantras are able to express such meaningful activities independently of any keybindings (e.g., via the ``insertion`` mantra to express buffer text insertion), and can even express arbitrary actions in the form of lambdas, making them a very general way to emulate activity within Emacs.

 .. code-block:: elisp